mamut86/diffusion/README.md

 # diffusion
 An about to become R package __diffusion__ for forecasting with diffusion models

-Currently working on the following diffusion models:
+Currently the following diffusion models are supported:

 1. Bass model
-2. Norton Bass model for generational modelling
+2. Gompertz model
-3. Gompertz model
+3. Shifted Gompertz model
+4. Norton-Bass model for generational modelling (not working well)

 ### Installation
 For installation from github use the following R code to run devtools:
 > if (!require("devtools")){install.packages("devtools")}
 > devtools::install_github("mamut86/diffusion")